Auto Warranty Merchant Accounts driving you to the edge?

-An auto warranty merchant account is classified as high risk for a variety of reasons, making it difficult to find a reliable payment processing partner – but PayKings specializes in working with high risk merchants.
+An auto warranty merchant account is classified as high risk.
+This makes it difficult to find a reliable payment processing partner.
+Luckily PayKings specializes in working with high risk merchants.
 We have multiple acquiring banking partners that offer auto warranty merchant accounts, making us the leading experts in getting your auto warranties merchant account up and running and set your business up to accept payments sooner.

 Finding a merchant account for a business in the extended warranty industry isn’t as easy as talking to the local bank and their credit card processor.
 The reason, is that extended or auto warranty merchant accounts are considered high risk, meaning that these risk merchant service providers (like that offered by your regional lender) cannot underwrite your enterprise.